okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 In fact, the most significant change I remember in the last couple years was the introduction of `HttpClient`, which happened in Angular 4.3.
 And it wasn't removed in Angular 5; it was merely deprecated.
 There was also the move from `<template>` to `<ng-template>`.
 There were some APIs removed in Angular 5, but I wasn't using them in any of my projects.

 This brings us to Angular 6, where there are breaking changes.
 The most prominent difference that I've found is not in Angular itself but in [RxJS](http://reactivex.io/rxjs/).
+In this post, I’ll walk you through these breaking changes so you can stay on the happy path while upgrading.

 ## Upgrading to RxJS 6

-In RxJS v6, it changed many of its class locations (affecting your imports) and the syntax you use to manipulate data from an `HttpClient` request.
+In RxJS v6, many of the class locations changed (affecting your imports) as did the syntax you use to manipulate data from an `HttpClient` request.

 With RxJS v5.x, your imports look as follows: